BhanuKiranChaluvadi/tensorflow_exercise/lynda_deepLearning_imageRecognition/scripts/README.md

+Deep Learning tutorials by "Adam Geitgey" from Lynda.com

 We have four different kinds of layers in this neural network.
 1. The convolutional layers add translational invariance,
 2. The max pooling layers down sample the data,